Kamila Konotop: Career

-She won the silver medal in her event at the 2022 European Weightlifting Championships held in Tirana, Albania.
+Konotop won the silver medal in her event at the 2022 European Weightlifting Championships held in Tirana, Albania.
 She won the gold medal in her event at the 2022 European Junior & U23 Weightlifting Championships held in Durrës, Albania.
-She won the bronze medal in the women's 59 kg Snatch event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.
+In that same year, she won the bronze medal in the women's 59 kg Snatch event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.